mdc-git/ddev-network/README.md

 └──────────────────┴─────────┴────────────────────────────────────┴───────────────────────────────┴───────────┘
 ```

-will produce the following output assuming you run it in `project1` :
+will create a file `.ddev/docker-compose.network.yaml` with the following content assuming you run it in `project1` :

 ```yaml
 # Map any external links to the router here.